marqo-ai/marqo/README.md

 Here is a code snippet for a minimal example of vector search with Marqo (see [Getting Started](#getting-started)):

+1. Marqo requires Docker.
+To install Docker go to the [Docker Official website](https://docs.docker.com/get-docker/).
+Ensure that docker has at least 8GB memory and 50GB storage.

-1. Use docker to run Marqo:
+2. Use docker to run Marqo:

 ```bash